 - 1. Validate that you have licensed the FlexNet Manager for Datacenters product: - a.
-Navigate to the system menu (♥ ▼ in the top right corner) in the web interface for FlexNet Manager Suite, and click FlexNet Manager Suite License. - b.
+Go to the IT Assets License page (Administration > IT Asset Management Settings > IT Assets License). - b.
 In the Licensed products section, scroll down to see the card for FlexNet Manager for Datacenters.